 - All Peabody Museum programs are hands-on, curriculum-based, and conducted in the galleries.
-See a complete list of classes in the gray menu on the left side of this page.
+One is available as a Skype virtual field trip.
+See a complete list of classes in the sub-menu.

-- We have the finest collection of cultural materials in the United States.
+- We have the largest collection of cultural materials in the United States.

 - Museum professionals offer innovative approaches to teaching in a quality learning environment.

-- Museum programs make direct connections with the Massachusetts social sciences framework.
+- Museum programs align with Massachusetts social sciences frameworks.